dddrrreee/cs140e-25win/labs/12-ss-equiv-threads/README.md

     that the threads behave
     identically under all possible thread interleavings.

-Next week we will use this same basic approach to also verify that virtual memory works.
+Next lab we will use this same basic approach to also verify that virtual memory works.

 Mechanically: